SuperBuba/laravel-likeable/README.md

 We have added option to have dislike as separate field (counter) or any other countable social reaction (follow,hate,dislike,like ..)

 # TODO:
-   Inspired by other [laravel-likeable](https://github.com/DraperStudio/Laravel-Likeable) packages, will add options to tracks reaction with timestamp, which gives us more deep matrics etc..
+   Inspired by other [laravel-likeable](https://github.com/DraperStudio/Laravel-Likeable) packages, will add options to tracks reaction with timestamp, which gives us more deep metrics etc..

 [![Build Status](https://travis-ci.org/nanosolutions/laravel-likeable.svg?branch=master)](https://travis-ci.org/nanosolutions/laravel-likeable)